carbonengine/resources/doc/source/Tools/Api/BundleResourceGroup.rst

 The BundleResourceGroup contains resources specifically of chunk type.

-See BundleResourceGroup file specification for more details.
+See :doc:`../../DesignDocuments/resourceGroupFileFormat` file specification for more details.

 .. doxygenclass:: CarbonResources::BundleResourceGroup
     :members: